-Think what position HP might be in today if this temporary employee had escalated his concern.
+Mike Volkov, on his Blogsite Corruption, Crime and Compliance, released a video last week where he talked about the need for a company to listen to employee complaints.
+He talked about this concept in terms of a whistleblower but it also holds true if an employee escalates a concern about an anti-corruption issue.
+In this day of eight substantive complaints coming into the Securities and Exchange Commission (SEC) whistleblower program on a daily basis, companies simply cannot afford to not listen.
+Think what position HP might be in today if this temporary employee had escalated his concern and the company had listened to him.
 Initially, HP would not have been under investigation by governmental authorities in Germany and Russian.
-In the United States, both the DOJ and SEC are investigating the transaction.
-More ominously for HP, investigators from these jurisdictions are also now investigating other international operations, including those in Russia and the former CIS states to ascertain if other commissions paid involved similar allegations of bribery and corruption as those in this Germansubsidiary's transaction.
+In the US, both the Department of Justice (DOJ) and SEC are investigating the transaction.
+More ominously for HP, investigators from these jurisdictions are also now investigating other international operations, including those in Russia and the former CIS states to ascertain if other commissions paid involved similar allegations of bribery and corruption as those in the German subsidiary's transaction.